ds-kenwatanabe/sql_project_data_job_analysis/README.md

 * Git & GitHub: Used for version control and sharing SQL scripts and analysis, ensuring collaboration and project tracking.

 ## Analysis 📊
-* 🌎 Worlwide analysis used two separate datsets, see the codes below:
+* 🌎 Worlwide analysis, see the codes below:

 ### Top 100 best paying jobs worldwide 💰:
 ```sql